rabbitmq/rabbitmq-website/site/oauth2-examples-azure.md

 ].
 </pre>

-> :warning: Please update the file available in this tutorial ([here](../conf/azure/rabbitmq.config)), as it will be automatically loaded in the RabbitMQ instance that we are going to deploy later in this tutorial
+> **IMPORTANT**: Please update the file available in this tutorial ([here](../conf/azure/rabbitmq.config)), as it will be automatically loaded in the RabbitMQ instance that you are going to deploy later in this tutorial

 ### Generate SSL certificate and key
-> :warning: Remember when you have registered your app on Azure AD that it only allows **https** protocol for OAuth2 **Redirect URI**?
-We will thus need to enable HTTPS for RabbitMQ Management UI amd its underlying API.
+> **IMPORTANT**: Remember when you have registered your app on Azure AD that it only allows **https** protocol for OAuth2 **Redirect URI**?
+You will thus need to enable HTTPS for RabbitMQ Management UI amd its underlying API.

-For the purpose of this tutorial, we can generate a self-signed certificate/key pair.
+For the purpose of this tutorial, you can generate a self-signed certificate/key pair.

 Run the following command (depending on your config, you may have to be root):
 <pre class="lang-bash">